Hi Flight-Report family !

 Overall I was happy but knowing that my return flight was operated by SAS Connect did not fill me with confidence.

 I don't honestly feel the Connect division adds any value to those seeking a true Scandinavian experience.
 But in future I will only book SAS operated flights.
 I fully understand that due to operational reasons, a flight may get changed but I won't go out of my way to book a Connect flight.
 Out of 4 crew only 1 had some energy and the rest sadly looked tired.
 Not the best of impression when you think flight safety is in their hands.
+It reminded me of when SAS handled PIA in 2005 at Manchester Airport.
+The contract was lost due to consistent poor service by people who, well put it this way, did not like Pakistanis and did their utmost to ruin the SAS brand and were successful.

 On the return flight my plan was to go to sleep after breakfast as I just didn't want to have to write much and was not expecting anything special.